JohnPapps/django-oracle-drcp/README.md

 Configuration
 -------------
 Ensure you have a tnsnames.ora entry augmented with SERVER=POOLED.
-Modify your database entry to reference the `django_oracle_drcp` backend.
+Modify your database entry to reference the `django-oracle-drcp` backend.
 Set 'NAME' to the name of the appropriate tns entry.

 Configure DRCP options.